Help us improve your experience.

 This example shows how to use devices with ADSL Annex A or Annex B PIMs to send network traffic through a point-to-point connection to a DSLAM.
 Within the example, you set the DSL operating mode type to auto so that the ADSL interface will autonegotiate settings with the DSLAM.

 The example shows how to create an ATM interface called at-2/0/0.
-The values for the interface’s physical properties are kept relatively low—the ATM VPI is set to 25; both the OAM down count and up count are set to 200 cells; the OAM period is set to 100 seconds.
+The values for the interface’s physical properties are kept relatively low—

 The example also shows how to set traffic shaping values on the ATM interface to support CoS.
 CBR is enabled in order to stabilize the cell transmission rate throughout the duration of the connection.
 Additionally, the VBR peak is set to 33,000 for data packet transfers.

-Within the example, you set the encapsulation mode to ethernet-over-atm to support PPP over Ethernet IPv4 traffic.
-You also configure a logical interface (unit 3).
+Within the example, set the encapsulation mode to ethernet-over-atm to support PPP over Ethernet IPv4 traffic.
+Also configure a logical interface (unit 3).
 The logical interface uses ATM NLPID encapsulation.
-As with the physical interface, the OAM down count and up count are set to 200 cells on the logical interface and the OAM period is set to 100 seconds.
-The family protocol is set to inet and the VCI is set to 35.
+As with the physical interface, the OAM down count and up count are set to 200 cells on the logical interface.
+The OAM period is set to 100 seconds.
+The family protocol is set to inet, and the VCI is set to 35.

-On SRX Series Firewalls, the ATM interface takes more than 5 minutes to come up when CPE is configured in ANSI-DMT mode and CO is configured in automode.
+On SRX Series Firewalls, the ATM interface takes more than 5 minutes to boot when CPE is configured in ANSI-DMT mode and CO is configured in automode.
 This occurs only with ALU 7300 DSLAM, due to limitation in current firmware version running on the ADSL Mini-PIM.

 To configure ATM-over-ADSL network interfaces for the devices: